clairej12/argon/docs/features/train.rst

 Training Models
 ===============

-foundry can automate a simple JAX training loop for you.
+argon can automate a simple JAX training loop for you.

 For instance, here is a short block of code which trains a model on a dataset using the adam optimizer:

 .. code-block:: python

-    import foundry.train as tu
+    import argon.train as tu

     def loss_fn(vars: Any, iteration: jax.Array,
                 rng_key: jax.Array, batch: jax.Array) -> tu.LossOutput: